 - Psychological counseling or therapy

-While the dog owner is ultimately responsible to the victim for these damages, compensation is typically provided by a homeowner’s or renter’s insurance policy.
+While the dog owner is ultimately responsible to the victim for these damages, compensation is typically provided by a homeowner’s or renter’s insurance policy, and our Nebraska dog bite lawyers will be sure to hold them accountable.

 Understanding Nebraska Dog Bite Laws